john-itcsolutions/cheirrs/README.md

      2. Add yourself to the microk8s group
      3. Perform quick reset of terminal; as follows

-On the Host, you'll need to install these snaps to get started:
+On the Host, or a multipass vm, you'll need to install these snaps to get started:

 `sudo snap install juju --classic`